HiddenHarmsHub/comparison-interface/docs/configuration.md

 + dropdown
 + email

-For example, to configure a single question to as the user's first name which is required the following configuration can be used.
+For example, to add a single question which asks for the user's first name and which is required, use the following configuration.

 ```json
 {